Soorajajith/master-thesis/robotic_car/client/src/Robotic_car/images/README.md

 This is the folder where the images saved in the client ends up.

-The images saved must be moved to the right folder in the data folder, which lie in root/networks/data.
+The images must be moved to the right folder in the data folder, which lie in root/networks/data.

 The instruction-bytes file contains the instruction that correspond to each respective image.